USBGuard/usbguard/README.md

     $ make check

-If you want to compile the sources in a cloned repository, there are additional step required:

-    $ git submodule init
-    $ git submodule update

-This will fetch the sources of [json](https://github.com/nlohmann/json/), [spdlog](https://github.com/gabime/spdlog) and [Catch](https://github.com/philsquared/Catch) which are used in this project too.
+If you want to compile the sources in a cloned repository, you'll have to run the `./autogen.sh` script which will fetch the sources (git submodules) of [PEGTL](https://github.com/taocpp/PEGTL/) and [Catch](https://github.com/philsquared/Catch) which are used in this project too.
+The script will then initialize the autoconf & automake based build system.

-And to generate the *configure* script, run:

-    $ ./autogen.sh

-If you want to modify the lexer and/or the parser, you'll have to generate new source files for them.
-To learn how to do that, read [src/Library/RuleParser/README.md](src/Library/RuleParser/README.md).

 ## OS packages

 ### Fedora Linux, RHEL or CentOS

-Precompiled packages for Fedora 21, 22, 23, rawhide and EPEL 7 (RHEL, CentOS) are distributed in a Copr [repository](https://copr.fedoraproject.org/coprs/mildew/usbguard/).
+Precompiled packages for Fedora and EPEL (RHEL, CentOS, ...) are distributed via a Copr [repository](https://copr.fedoraproject.org/coprs/mildew/usbguard/).
 You can install the repository by executing the following steps:

     $ sudo yum install yum-plugin-copr
     $ sudo yum copr enable mildew/usbguard
     $ sudo yum install usbguard
     $ sudo yum install usbguard-applet-qt

+Use `dnf` instead of `yum` if you are on a Fedora based system.

 ### Gentoo